Serious Commitment

 L7 L6

 Trust in the process can be extended and broadened by accessing learning resources that remedy weaknesses and deficiencies.
-Conversely learning extends trust to areas not previously appreciated.
+Conversely trust encourages learning to be extended to areas not previously appreciated.

 L7B L6S is provisionally labeled Extension

-Trust in the process can be deepened and intensified by reflecting on experiences of the process.
-Conversely, reflection can intensify trust.
+Trust in the process can be deepened and intensified by reflecting on relevant emerging experiences.
+Conversely, reflection can be deepened and intensified if there is trust in the involvement.

 L7B L6P is provisionally labeled Intensification